 - A trip to River Cottage – Rough Measures

 Many thanks to Foodies100 for arranging such an excellent day and to River Cottage HQ for being so hospitable and welcoming.
-I was not required to write a positive review and as always, all opinions are my own.
+They didn’t expect me to write a positive review and all opinions are, as always, my own.